 Is it Possible to Reduce a Criminal Conviction in Utah?

 Jail and fines are not the only consequences of being criminally convicted.
 Even after they have completed their sentences and paid their restitution, many ex-convicts continue to face discrimination and financial hardship when it comes to getting jobs, securing loans, and even finding quality housing.
 However, relief may be in sight: depending on your circumstances, you could qualify to reduce your conviction through something called a 402 Reduction.
 By reducing your conviction, you can potentially reduce your sentencing, increase your job opportunities, restore your gun rights, and even become eligible to seal your record with an expungement.
-Criminal defense lawyer Darwin Overson explains how.
+Salt Lake City criminal defense lawyer Darwin Overson explains how.

 Benefits of Reducing Your Criminal Conviction